bsdpot/pot/share/doc/pot/Installation.md

 ## Initialize the environment
 The initialization of the environment will:
-* Create the zfs datasets
+* Create the ZFS datasets
 * Configure `pf(4)` to be aware of the internal virtual network

 If you are already using `pf`, I suggest to make a backup of you `pf` configuration file.